 - Spider mites

 Treat aphids and spider mites with insecticidal soap.
-This one from Miracle-Gro is a good one to consider.
 Repeat the application a few times if necessary.

 Pick off the larger insects by hand and remove affected leaves.
 As long as the damage isn’t severe and widespread, it shouldn’t affect the health of your butterfly pea plant.